Payment options

 ohioezpass.com accepts all four major card networks for funding your account, either a one-time top-up or auto-replenishment when the balance drops below $25.
 Apple Pay and Google Pay supported in the modern portal.

-Online for Toll By Plate invoices
+Online for unpaid-toll invoices

 What rate do you pay with a card?